shalin4788/Springboard-Do-not-refer-/Capstone Two/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.py           <- Make this project pip installable with `pip install -e` ├──  src                <- Source code for use in this project.
-│   ├── __init__.py    <- Makes src a Python module
-│   │
-│   ├── figures         <- Saved EDA and model files
-│   │
-│   ├── models         <- Scripts to train models and then use trained models to make predictions │   │   └── RandomForestModel.py
+|    └── data           <- Scripts to download or generate data
+|       └── make_dataset.py
 │
 └── tox.ini            <- tox file with settings for running tox; see tox.testrun.org
 ```